Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Nauka module docks with the International Space Station (ISS) next to the Soyuz MS-18 spacecraft on July 29, 2021.
 Photo: Oleg Novitskiy/Roscosmos/Reuters

-During NASA’s live stream of the International Space Station (ISS) on October 9, experts detected pieces of frozen coolant from the station spewing into space.
-The incident was confirmed in a radio conversation between mission control in the US and the astronauts.
+During NASA's live stream of the International Space Station (ISS) on October 9, experts detected pieces of frozen coolant from the station spewing into space.
+The incident was confirmed in a radio conversation between mission control in the US and astronauts.

 This is the third coolant leak from a Russian spacecraft in less than a year.
 On December 15, 2022, NASA broadcast images showed snow-white particles spraying from the back of the Soyuz MS-22 spacecraft (docked with the ISS).
 The cause of the incident is believed to be a collision with a micrometeorite.
-Soyuz MS-22 then had to return to Earth without carrying any people.
+Soyuz MS-22 then had to return to Earth without carrying people.
 A few months later, another spacecraft was launched to replace it.
-The incident forced two Russian cosmonauts and an American astronaut to extend their mission beyond the plan and stay on the ISS for a year.
+The incident caused two Russian cosmonauts and an American astronaut to extend their mission beyond the plan and stay on the ISS for a year.

 In February 2023, a similar leak occurred on the Russian Progress MS-21 cargo ship, which docked with the ISS last October.